ODonnellM/clickLight/README.md

 Callbacks exist in two levels.
 First level callbacks are predefined with default bahvior.
-Second level callbacks are called when defined with any additional functionality on a given event.
+Second level callbacks are called when defined in the config.
 All events are tied to an instantiated maps area tags.

 |First Level|Second Level|Event        |
 |-----------|------------|-------------|